-Unfortunately, many lower-income families in impoverished communities in poor and developing countries do not have access to the global space of learning to rebound on par with the rest of the rich counties, states, school districts.
-Several classrooms already needed an upgrade before the pandemic.
+Unfortunately, many low-income families in impoverished communities in poor and developing countries lack access to the global distance learning space, preventing them from catching up to the wealthier towns, counties, states, in these school districts.

-Many are already crowded, low performance, old run-down buildings deemed unsafe for both children and teachers; including a high student-teacher ratio.
-In some of these school systems, students had to attend schools in morning and afternoon shifts.
+Many are already overcrowded, low-performing, run-down structures that are deemed unsafe for both students and teachers due to a high student-to-teacher ratio.
+Students in several of these educational systems were required to attend classes in the morning and afternoon shifts.

-Though it is not an effortless task, the pandemic has exposed how fragile economies were, and the lack of focus on the educational system before the pandemic.
+Though it is not an easy task, the pandemic has revealed how fragile economies were prior to the pandemic, as well as the lack of focus on the educational system.

-Reports have shown several schools who conducted classes following the guidelines of social distancing and mask, later had to close from new infections.
-In addition, these schools have the resources, from proper ventilation, adequate classroom size.
+Several schools that followed the guidelines of social distancing and masking had to close due to new infections, according to reports.
+Furthermore, these schools have the necessary resources, such as adequate classroom size and proper ventilation.

-What this pandemic has taught us is that the educational system is about teaching all regardless of race, sex, creed, culture, or socioeconomic status, and to build a nation and humanity, that will create a change in bringing our society to a perfect union.
+This pandemic has taught us that education is about teaching all people, regardless of race, gender, creed, culture, or socioeconomic status, and about building a nation and humanity that will bring our society closer together.

 Beyond the vaccine, science, and politics.

-We have seen several political leaders issued tablets in many of these poor and developing regions, and it is a step in the promising direction, but that is where it stops.
-There is no access to the internet or resources to pay for access.
+Several political leaders have issued tablets in many of these impoverished and developing regions, which is a step in the right direction, but it is not the end of the story.
+There is no internet access, nor are there any resources to pay for it.

 The economic reality that cannot be masked

-Before COVID-19, many poor and developing countries were struggling and risking high tides across the treacherous ocean as refugees to traveling to countries for an economic anchorage in an empty classroom anywhere.
-These systemic disparities today need a new fiber-optic connection to link hunger, education, and the pandemic into a single package on a long-term social contract like what they offer with your local cable company, broadband internet, television, and telephone.
+These systemic disparities necessitate a new fiber-optic connection to combine hunger, education, and the pandemic into a single long-term social contract, similar to what your local cable company provides with broadband internet, television, and telephone.

-The middle class has equally been deeply affected, and the dreadful long-term reality of anxiety, fear, and uncertainty is appalling, as they expected poverty to increase, according to the World Bank.
-The report shows that between 70 and 80 million people will fall into more profound poverty.
-There were significant pre-pandemic disparities in many areas, like education, employment, and access to good, affordable health care.
+According to the report, between 70 and 80 million people will be pushed into deeper poverty.
+There were significant disparities in many areas prior to the pandemic, including education, employment, and access to good, affordable health care.

-In contrast to rich school districts that have adopted an excellent strategy with resources, new technology platforms, improved speed, computers, and uninterrupted access, virtual, in-classroom, or hybrid.
+Rich school districts, on the other hand, have implemented an excellent strategy that includes resources, new technology platforms, increased speed, computers, and continuous access, whether virtual, in-classroom, or hybrid.

-Who will be there to comfort a student who may have to cope with a deceased parent or another family member to the disease?
-The fact is, COVID-19 already created a wider gap between the haves and the have-nots.
+Who will be there to console a student who has lost a parent or another family member to the disease?
+In reality, COVID-19 has already widened the gap between the haves and the have-nots.